Capstone-24-25/vignette-anomaly-detection/README.md

 # vignette-anomaly-detection

-Vignette on implementing anomaly detection using climate data to detect drastic changes, cloud computing data to detect attacks, gold price analysis, and several other applications; created as a class project for PSTAT197A in Fall 2024
+Vignette on implementing anomaly detection using climate data to detect drastic changes, cloud computing data to detect attacks, and gold price analysis; created as a class project for PSTAT197A in Fall 2024

 ## Contributors